developer-program/engineering-track/docs/aws/intro.md

 2. Name 2 other regions and their Availability zone.
 3. In Australia

-- where is the Region located at?
+- which state is the Region located at?
 - how many AZs are there?
 - how many edge locations are there?